 Pyruvate is formed as the end process of glycolysis – the process of breaking down the sugar glucose (which itself is often a breakdown product of bigger carbs like starch).
 If there’s time and enough oxygen, pyruvate can be broken down further via oxidative phosphorylation to give you more energy.
 But when your muscles are being worked really hard, there isn’t time/enough oxygen, so pyruvate can start piling up & slowing things down – it’s kinda like the sanitation workers have gone on vacation so your recycling bins aren’t being emptied.

 It’s not that pyruvate’s bad – it’s just not being used.
 So you want to ship it to facilities that can use it.
-Pyruvate is basically alanine with a carbonyl (C=O) where the amino group is in alanine.
+Pyruvate is basically alanine with a carbonyl (C=O) instead of an amino group.
 So if you swap that carbonyl for an amino group you’ll get alanine.
 And this is what happens.
-Amino groups from all sorts of amino acids can be transferred to α-ketoglutarate which is a product of the citric acid cycle.
+Amino groups from all sorts of amino acids can be transferred to α-ketoglutarate which is a product of the citric acid cycle (aka Krebs cycle).
 In this way, sugar & protein breakdown can “team up” in just one example of the extensive crosstalk between the various metabolic processes going on all the time in your cells.

 glutamate + pyruvate + ALT -> alanine + α-ketoglutarate